haleyrc/tains-tolerations/src/posts/thrill-of-the-grill.md

 ---
-author: "Ryan Haley"
+author: 'Ryan Haley'
-date: "2015-09-05"
+date: '2015-09-05'
-description: "Back to my roots"
+description: 'Back to my roots'
-tags: ["husband"]
+tags: ['leisure', 'grilling', 'cooking']
-title: "IAMAHusband - Thrill of the Grill"
+title: 'Thrill of the Grill'
 ---

 Not that grilling is an activity unique to myself, but I have always felt a large amount of attachment to large, outdoor, food-heating devices.
 I don't know if it's my Kansas City upbringing, or just a natural love of protein products, but I will take any chance I can get to get out of the kitchen and make food over some nice hot coals.